protonemedia/laravel-splade-docs/x-toggle.md

 ## Multiple toggles

 Sometimes, you may want to toggle multiple values.
-Instead of using multiple components, you can specify all keys in the `data` property.
+Instead of using multiple components, you can specify all keys in the `data` attribute.
 This will slightly alter the exposed props.
 You can use the key directly, and the `toggle` and `setToggle` props now require a key:

 ```blade
 <x-splade-toggle data="isCompany, hasVatNumber">